Automate Commit Linting and Package Releases with GitHub Actions

 About Git Hooks

 Avoid enforcing Git hooks in a corporate or contributor environment, as this may slow their workflow.
-Instead, prefer running Git hooks in a CI pipeline (Github Action) or use them locally at your discretion.
-Watch Theo take on Github Hooks
+Instead, prefer running Git hooks in a CI pipeline (GitHub Action) or use them locally at your discretion.
+Watch Theo take on Git Hooks

-The git hook commit-msg is ideal for real.
+The git hook commit-msg would do the work.

-Rather than writing the hook manually from scratch, we will use Husky, a handy git hook helper.
+Rather than writing all the boilerplate to create hooks from scratch, we will use Husky, a handy git hook helper.

 - Install Husky v9